-For a city with such a rich and interesting history, you’ll be surprised to learn that Cardiff is actually Europe’s youngest capital city.
+Cardiff is actually Europe’s youngest capital city with a rich and interesting history.
 With so many free activities to enjoy in the city, it’s easy to discover Cardiff’s charm for yourself.
-Here are 10 free Travelodgical things to while you’re there:
+Here are 10 free Travelodgical things to do while you’re there:

 1. Get cultured at the National Museum and Art Gallery